 So Why Do I Self-Sabotage?
 Oops, I Did It Again!

 What is the reason you ruined the best relationship you ever had, one that made you so happy?

 Did you push away the person you loved so much to the extent where they will never want to get back together with you?

-Why did you ruin your chances of getting that position at work after you had worked so hard for it?
+Why did you hurt your chances of getting that promotion after you had worked so hard for it?

-For example, research testifies that 90% of lottery winners lose every single penny within 5 years of winning the jackpot – why is that?
+For example, research testifies that 90% of lottery winners lose every single penny within 5 years of winning the jackpot – how could this be?
 Continue reading and find out.